 Monday – Hoison chicken with rice and veggie

-Tuesday – Open up the freezer and find something to cook up or eat up
+Tuesday – Open up the freezer and find something to cook or eat up

-Wednesday – ZooClues at the Columbus Zoo – Buffet style dinner – Hubby and I; boys are spending the night at the grandparents so they are having a rare treat – Kids’ Cuisines for dinner
+Wednesday – ZooClues at the Columbus Zoo – Buffet style dinner – Hubby and I; boys are spending the night at the grandparents, so they have a rare treat – Kids’ Cuisines for dinner

-Thursday – Open up the freezer and find something to cook up or eat up
+Thursday – Open up the freezer and find something to cook or eat up

 Friday – Chick Fil A (profits are going towards a mission of our youth group)

-Saturday – Hubby is eating at a bonfire, the boys and I are going to be at the zoo for Boo at the Zoo
+Saturday – Hubby is eating at a bonfire, and the boys and I are going to be at the Zoo for Boo at the Zoo

-When it was cooking in the oven, he thought it was a sweet and sour dish.
-So he was super excited for dinner last night.
+He thought it was a sweet and sour dish when it was cooking in the oven.
+So he was super excited about dinner last night.

-The only issue with the dinner was super lemony but it’s an easy fix.
-If you really love a lemon flavor, add the lemon zest and additional lemon juice.
+The only issue with the dinner was super lemony, but it’s an easy fix.
+If you love a lemon flavor, add lemon zest and juice.

 Stars of the recipe: